-ShapingBio's methodological approach is designed to address key research questions and objectives related to the European bioeconomy landscape by combining patent/indicator analysis, case and in-depth studies, and multi-actor and co-creation processes.
+ShapingBio's methodological approach is designed to address key research questions and objectives related to the European bioeconomy landscape by combining patent/indicator analysis, case and in-depth studies, and multi-actor and cocreation processes.
 This comprehensive approach enables the project to generate a thorough understanding of the bioeconomy sector, which in turn informs the development of effective policy recommendations and strategies tailored to the specific needs and opportunities of the European bioeconomy.
 This section presents a detailed overview of each method and tool, explaining their purpose, context, and relevance to the project's objectives.
-The guidelines for conducting desk research, interviews, workshops, and surveys are provided, offering clear and step-wise instructions to ensure the quality and rigor of data collection and analysis.
+The guidelines for conducting desk research, interviews, workshops, and surveys were provided at the beginning of the project, offering clear and step-wise instructions to ensure the quality and rigor of data collection and analysis.